Amish Cinnamon Sweet Bread Recipe

 Instructions

-- In a large glass or plastic bowl combine the dry ingredients; sugar and flour
+- In a large glass or plastic bowl combine the dry ingredients; 1 cup of sugar, 1 cup of all purpose flour

 - Blend the dry ingredients using a wooden spoon

-- Now slowly add the milk and dissolved yeast stirring well after each addition
+- Now slowly add 1 cup of milk and the dissolved yeast to the dry mixture, stirring well after each addition

-- Cover loosely with plastic wrap and allow to stand until the mixture is bubbly
+- Cover the bowl loosely with plastic wrap and allow to stand until the mixture is bubbly.

-- Pour your starter into a gallon size plastic food storage bag on which you have written 'Day 1' along with the date
+- Once your starter mixture is bubbly, pour it into a gallon size plastic food storage bag on which you have written 'Day 1' along with the date

 - The squishing process begins.